kelu124/echomods/include/AddMyLogs.md

 #### 2020-07-26 NextSteps

-* @todo bin for un0rick ftdi control
+* @todo bin for un0rick ftdi control - bogdan?
-* @todo lit3rick v1.5 with AD8331
+* @done lit3rick v1.5 with AD8331
-* @todo complete a lit3rick motherboard
+* @done complete a lit3rick motherboard
 * adding a 0.1uF cap increases the LNA performance: yeay !
 But shitty wires mean: noise.

 Always wanted to have a riscv inside my board ;)